stream-utils/raw-body/README.md

-  The returned decoder must implement `write(chunk)` and `end()`, both returning a string, which is the interface of [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme)'s `getDecoder`, so it can be passed directly to decode encodings outside the WHATWG standard:
+  The returned decoder must implement `write(chunk)` and `end()`, both returning a string, which is the interface of [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme)'s `getDecoder`, so it can be passed directly to decode encodings outside the WHATWG standard.
+  The chunk is only valid during the `write(chunk)` call: a decoder that keeps pending bytes across calls must copy them, as `TextDecoder` and iconv-lite do — the underlying memory may be reused afterwards:

 <!-- eslint-disable no-undef -->